tchajed/sys-verif-fa25/docs/assignments/setup.md

 ::: details Option 2: install Coq on your own

-Make sure to get Coq 8.19.2 for compatibility (Coq 8.20 is also likely to work when it's released).
+Make sure to get Coq 8.19.2 for compatibility (Coq 8.20 is likely to work but use Coq 8.19 so we're all using the same software).

 You will need an IDE for Coq:

 - I'd recommend VS Code with the VSCoq extension.
 - If you use Emacs, then [Proof General](https://proofgeneral.github.io/) is excellent (this is what I personally use, with Doom Emacs and vim keybindings).
 - If you use Vim or Neovim, then [Coqtail](https://github.com/whonore/Coqtail) is also decent.

+Once you have Coq installed, run `make` to make sure everything is working.

 If you don't use VS Code, you'll need to follow the [Iris editor setup instructions](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/editor.md?ref_type=heads) to be able to input Unicode characters easily.
 For VS code that setup is already provided by the assignment repo.